pidtoo/identity_entity_resolution/slides/identity_entity_resolution/_posts/0000-1-1-03_badrecords.md

  <img src="{{asset_folder}}/pholder.png" />

-- I have my own FHIR Based Solution and need to adopt the same principals
+- I have my own FHIR® Based Solution and need to adopt the same principals
 - Im sitting either between or

 ---